 Packet Sender is an open source utility to allow sending and receiving TCP, UDP, and SSL (encrypted TCP) packets.
 The mainline branch officially supports Windows, Mac, and Desktop Linux (with Qt).
 Other places may recompile and redistribute Packet Sender.
 Packet Sender is free and licensed GPL v2 or later.
 It can be used for both commercial and personal use.

-The mobile apps are open source at this repo: https://github.com/dannagle/Packet_Sender_Mobile
+The mobile apps are open source and available at : https://github.com/dannagle/Packet_Sender_Mobile

 Packet Sender Mobile binaries for iOS and Android may be purchased for a small fee on the Apple App Store and the Google Play Store.
 Packet Sender Mobile contains bare minimum permissions, no ads, no analytics, no "Review me!" nags, no email list sign-ups, no notifications, and no IAPs.
 It is absolutely nothing but the app.
 This is old-fashioned software development that respects the user.
 Please show your support.